 It doesn’t work by giving you the whole file from one server directly.
-The torrent client (e.g. µTorrent®) is a desktop program that takes the file and cuts it into small pieces like you would do if you had one dollar and broke it into small change.
+The torrent aka “tracker” take the file and cut it into small pieces like you would do if you have one dollar and break it into small change.

-The original uploader has the whole file (one dollar), and he is called the “seeder,” everyone, who has completed the download successfully, becomes a seeder as well.
-Everybody else who is downloading the file is a “leecher.”
-When you start downloading the torrent, you download a small part of the file from each of the seeders.
-The torrent file contains the information of the seeders and the leechers.
-It has the IP address of each person who downloaded the file you want to get as well.
+The original uploader has the whole file (one dollar) and he is called the “seeder,” everyone complete the download successfully becomes a seeder as well.
+Everybody else who is downloading the file and is called a “leecher.”
+When you start downloading a torrent, you download a small part of the file from each of the seeders.
+The torrent file contains the information of the seeders and the leechers, as in the IP address of each one who has the file you want to download.

-The network load is spread over all the seeders who act like mini-servers.
-That way, the downloading is fast and it works irrespectively of your bandwidth limits.
+The network load is spread over all the leechers who acts like mini-servers.
+That way, the downloading is fast and it works no matter how limited your bandwidth.
 However, when you download a torrent you become a leecher.
 That means that while you’re downloading the file, you’re also uploading what you downloaded to other peers.
 As a result, you may experience a slow internet connection.

-Generally, torrenting can be slower than direct downloading, especially at the beginning of the download.
+Generally, torrenting can be slower than direct downloading.
+Especially, at the beginning of the download.
 But your download and upload speed are interlinked.
-The more you upload the file, the faster your download can become.
-Unlike direct downloading where you take the file and end the connection, torrenting is a give and take, where the more you give, the more you get.
+The more you upload the file, the faster your download can be.
+Unlike direct downloading where you take the file and end the connection, torrenting is a give and take, where the more you give the more you take.

 Torrenting can be unpredictable with slow connections.
 The more seeders, the higher the speed.
-But if few people seed the file, then you’ll struggle with torrents downloading.
-While there are people who dedicate their lives to seeding torrent files, other peers might be regular people who have to shut down their computers and go out.
-This “go out” means a loss in seeding and hence the download speed.
+But if few people seed the file, then you’ll struggle with downloading torrents.
+While there are people who dedicate their lives to seeding torrent files, other peers might be normal people who have to shut down their computers and go out, which means a loss in seeders and download speed.

 How to Start with Torrenting